OR WAIT 15 SECS

 Georgia Tech associate professor Pinar Keskinocak, graduate student Faramroze Engineer and executive secretary of the Advisory Committee on Immunization Practices of the CDC Larry Pickering (left to right) display the new online tool they developed that allows parents and pediatricians to ensure that the missed vaccines and future vaccines are administered without violating guidelines regarding vaccines and doses.
-Georgia Tech photo by
+Georgia Tech photo by Gary Meek

 A new downloadable software tool will help pediatricians, parents and other healthcare professionals determine how to adjust complex childhood immunization schedules when one or more vaccine doses aren’t received at the proper time.

 Children commonly miss recommended times to receive vaccines.
-A report issued last month by the Centers for Disease Control and Prevention (CDC) found an alarming 28 percent of toddlers have not been vaccinated according to
+A report issued last month by the Centers for Disease Control and Prevention (CDC) found an alarming 28 percent of toddlers have not been vaccinated according to U.S. guidelines.
+Another recent survey found that only nine percent of children received all of their vaccinations at the recommended times and that only half received all recommended doses by their second birthday.

 Once a child falls behind in the vaccination schedule, healthcare professionals are left to figure out when it’s appropriate to give any missed vaccines and any future vaccines.
 They typically have to construct a unique, personalized catch-up schedule for each child – often while the child sits in the treatment room.